 Motor neurone disease

 Motor Neurone Disease (MND) is a terminal, rapidly progressing neurological disease.
 MND is also known as ALS or Lou Gehrig’s disease.
 Every year in Australia around 800 people are diagnosed.
-Each day, three people lose their lives – as their families stand by, powerless to help.
+Each day, two people lose their lives – as their families stand by, powerless to help.

 MND attacks the nerve cells controlling the muscles that enable us to move, speak, breathe, swallow and, ultimately, live.
 This means that, in most cases, a person with MND will die within two to four years of diagnosis.
 Worryingly, over the past 30 years, there has been a sharp escalation in the rate of MND in Australia, with the death toll increasing by 250 per cent.
 This is why at Macquarie University we are undertaking world-leading research to understand why MND is on the rise and to develop therapies that extend patients’ lives and ultimately cure them of the disease.

 MND occurs in two forms – genetic and sporadic.
 Around 10 per cent of patients have the genetic form of the condition, which means a faulty gene is the cause of their MND.
 Tissue and genetic samples donated by our patients and their families to Macquarie’s MND Biobank have helped to identify some of the genes involved in the disease.
 Through IVF, three babies have been born with these faulty genes removed, which means MND will no longer affect these families.